- About the Privacy Certificate

 - Procedures for final disposition of data.

-- The Privacy Certificate must also include the name and title of the person:
+- The PC must also include the name and title of the person:

 - With primary responsibility for ensuring compliance with the regulations.